-Whether you're hunkered down inside or could simply benefit from a little organization, an hourly planner is one of the best ways to stay on top of your daily tasks.
-Gentle reminders to send an important e-mail or go for that daily walk around the neighborhood can help to maintain the structure and routine of everyday life, especially if you now find yourself working from home.
+Whether you have big goals for the new year or could simply benefit from a little organization, an hourly planner is one of the best ways to stay on top of your daily tasks.
+Gentle reminders to send an important e-mail or sneak in a workout can help to maintain the structure and routine of everyday life and turn your resolutions into habits.

-Melissa Picheny, owner of declutter + design, told TODAY that to keep productive she recommends "(doing) the easiest task first in order to get it done and out of the way; so making quick calls, checking on or paying bills, filling out the calendar with appointments can be first.
+For efficient productivity, Melissa Picheny, owner of declutter + design, recommends "(doing) the easiest task first in order to get it done and out of the way; so making quick calls, checking on or paying bills, filling out the calendar with appointments can be first.
 Categorize by the task that takes the least amount of time."

 If time does manage to slip through your fingers, Amy Tokos, president-elect of the National Association of Productivity & Organizing Professionals, recommends keeping a notebook on hand so you can add to-dos to your planner at a later time.
 "Because you have more distractions at home, you will think you have time to do everything," Tokos told TODAY.
 "Instead of stopping what you're doing, always have a 'landing pad.'
 Use this notepad on your desk to capture the distractions to handle later.
 Then you won't forget and can stay on your work tasks."